monstar-lab-oss/nestjs-starter-rest-api/README.md

 ## Starter-kit Features

+One of our main principals has been to keep the starter-kit as lightweight as possible.
+With that in mind, here are some of the features that we have added in this starter-kit.

 | Feature                  | Info               | Progress |
 | ------------------------ | ------------------ | -------- |
 | Authentication           | JWT                | Done     |